Holoon/NewtonsoftUtils/README.md

 ## Holoon.NewtonsoftUtils.Trimming

-Allows to trim by default all strings to be serialized.
-Use the `SpacedString` type to not trim only some properties to serialize.
+Allows to trim all strings by default when serializing and/or deserializing an object.
+To ignore the trim for some properties to serialize/deserialize :

+	- use the `SpacedString` type,
+	- use the `SpacedStringAttribute` attribute,
+	- or use the `StringPropertiesToNotTrim` property

+(see example bellow)

 ### Installation